 You should also consider setting up your travel fund in a high yield savings account that earns more interest than you typically get with a brick and mortar bank.
 After all, compound interest can help your travel fund grow, but it works best when your account is earning a high return.

 Any travel plan must be considered tentative as the COVID-19 pandemic rages on.
-After you book, continue to stay on top of any potential cancellations, even if your trip is scheduled for 2021.
+After you book, continue to stay on top of any potential cancellations, even if your trip is scheduled for this year.